 The second chapter deals principally with the word qeṣep̱ and the verb qāṣap̱, as well as two further expressions that, it becomes clear, are related to that same semantic field: ḥemâ and ʾāp̱.
 In distinction to ḥārâ ʾāp̱, these expressions are not connected to burning but rather to the image of poison dripping out of the face.
 From a semantic perspective, the verb qāṣap̱ indicates a judgmental response, especially in instances of disobedience, and it appears often in proximity to the root MRH.
 Two of the Pentateuchal sources, the Priestly source and the Deuteronomistic source, employ the root QṢP̱, and the bulk of the chapter is dedicated to a comparison between the ways in which each uses them, as opposed to other source’s use of a particular term, and other terms that appear in that particular source.

 The centrality of qeṣep̱ in the priestly literature, as opposed to the absence of the phrase ḥārâ ʾāp̱ there, has been explained in the scholarship as part of the attempt, as it were, to develop a more abstract and less anthropomorphic conception of the divine.
 However, I argue that it is difficult to accept this explanation, among other reasons because P also does not use ḥārâ ʾāp̱ to describe relations between human beings, and not only with the divine; moreover, D frequently uses both QṢP̱ and ḥārâ ʾāp̱.
-A reexamination of the instances of the root QṢP̱ in P shows that the verb qāṣap̱ serves also in descriptions of human relations, but only in the divine context does the noun qeṣep̱ appear. qeṣep̱ is destructive force, and the harm it causes goes far beyond the sinner himself to touch the entire community.
+A reexamination of the instances of the root QṢP̱ in P shows that the verb qāṣap̱ serves also in descriptions of human relations, but only in the divine context does the noun qeṣep̱ appear. qeṣep̱ is destructive force, and the harm it causes goes far beyond the sinner alone to touch the entire community.
 This force is almost autonomous, and YHWH—in a clearly personified depiction—warns against the possibility of its eruption, for from the moment that it strikes, it goes out of his control, and only particular acts by human beings can contain it.

 As compared with the unsatisfying explanations provided in the scholarship for the meaning of QṢP̱ in P, the meaning of this term in D seemingly remains uninvestigated.
 From the analysis of this chapter, it arises that this source links qāṣap̱ and disobedience, and the impulsivity that qāṣap̱ entails, while D directly ascribes the verb qāṣap̱ to God.
 D also makes use of the verb haqṣip̱ to depict the actions of the Children of Israel, who causes God to qāṣap̱ against them; in one passage, qāṣap̱ is expressed in the ultimately-unfulfilled wish to destroy the people.
-It becomes clear that D insists on a unique terminological distinction between qāṣap̱ and ḥārâ ʾāp̱: the first appears in narrative depictions of the plagues that God sent, or thought to send, against the people in the wilderness, while the latter serves to describe the future destruction.
+It becomes clear that D insists on a unique terminological distinction between qāṣap̱ and ḥārâ ʾāp̱: the first appears in narrative depictions of the plagues that YHWH sent, or thought to send, against the people in the wilderness, while the latter serves to describe the future destruction.
 This reinforces the impulsive aspect of qāṣap̱, as is demonstrated in P, and, at the same time, the recognition that ḥārâ ʾāp̱ does not indicate uncontrolled emotion but rather the application of reasoned and willed force.

 Chapter 3: ka‘as